spackows/CASCON-2019_NLP-workshops/2020-replay/README.md

-# CASCON 2019 NLP workshops
+# CASCON 2019 NLP workshop - replay 2020

 As the use of Natural Language Processing (NLP) to process text becomes ubiquitous - from social media apps to job applications - understanding the basics of how meaning is extracted from text is crucial.

-In these hands-on workshops, you will learn how to use IBM Watson services to extract meaning from sample text.
+In this hands-on workshop, you will learn how to use IBM Watson services to extract meaning from sample text.

 <p>&nbsp;</p>

 ## Workshop prerequisites
-**Before starting the workshops**, create an IBM Cloud account (free) and provision instances (lite plan) of the following services (if you don't already have these):
+**Before starting the workshop**, create an IBM Cloud account (free) and provision instances (lite plan) of the following services (if you don't already have these):
 <ol>
 <li>
 <p>Create an IBM Cloud account<br/>